masc-ucsc/docs/docs/pyrope/02-basics.md

 Pascal, Rust, Kotlin have different `and/or` to express conditional evaluation.
 In Pascal, there is an `and/or` and `and_then/or_else` (conditional).
 In Rust `&/|` and `&&/||` (conditional).
 In Kotlin `&&/||` and `and/or` (conditional).
+Pyrope uses has the `and/or` without short-circuit, and the `and_then/or_else` with explicit short-circuit.

-Pyrope is more restrictive because it wants to be a fully defined deterministic independent of implementation.
+For most expressions, Pyrope is more restrictive because it wants to be a fully defined deterministic independent of implementation.
 Pyrope is deterministic in the synthesizable but not in the `debug` statements.
 To illustrate the point/difference, and how to handle it, it is useful to see a Verilog example.

 The following Verilog sequence evaluates differently in VCS and Icarus Verilog.